 (Remember, the airlines will only allow you one carryon and one personal item.
 If you are carrying on luggage, you’ll want your purse to fit into a backpack!)

-I’ve taken this Columbia day pack to Europe, Yellowstone, and on several trips to Hawaii.
+I’ve taken my Columbia day pack to Europe, Yellowstone, and on several trips to Hawaii.
 Since I have some back and neck issues, I’m picky when it comes to a comfortable backpack.

 And yet, I find it’s the best way to get the most mileage out of my additional carry-on.
 I leave my purse at home in favor of a small travel purse that fits inside.